-POLICE OR SECURITY CAREER PLAN
+POLICE OR SECURITY CAREER PLAN Associate in Science Degree

 Those interested primarily in day-to-day police operations, either within local municipalities or as state police officers, should pursue the Police or Security career plan.
 Courses in this track highlight hands-on and practical criminal justice applications.
 Graduates of the College's ACT 120 Program who seek Associate Degrees in Criminal Justice normally use their training modules as course equivalencies for a number of criminal justice requirements in this plan.